Kukkimonsuta/Odachi/README.md

 ## Odachi.Validation

-Role/Permission definition helpers.<br />
+Object validation library.<br />
-❓ Internal use.
-Not happy with the current state.
-Likely to change outside of semver.
+🚧 In development.
+May change outside of semver.